 Thinking into the future

-At the end of the day, the key to success with Shopify Google Ads is to have a deep understanding of who is buying from your store (and who you want to buy from your store).
+At the end of the day, the key to success with Shopify Google Ads is to understand who is buying from your store (and who you want to buy from your store).

 But of course, the only way to measure your marketing success is to track your campaigns at every stage.